 - Understand the contributions of placental development to long-term health and disease.

-- Develop interventions to prevent abnormal placental development and hence improve pregnancy outcomes.
+- Develop interventions to prevent atypical placental development and hence improve pregnancy outcomes.

-The project complements NICHD's portfolio of basic placental research and aims to develop new tools to study the organ in real time to learn how it develops and functions throughout pregnancy.
+The project complements NICHD's portfolio of basic placental research and supports development of new tools to study the organ in real time to learn how it develops and functions throughout pregnancy.
 That knowledge may one day prevent and treat a range of common pregnancy complications, while also providing insights into other areas of science and medicine.

 These profiles highlight some of the labs that received funding from the Human Placenta Project.
 Their research includes basic understanding of the human placenta, innovative imaging techniques, approaches to evaluating structure and function, and more.